tpeterz/CryptoClustering/README.md

     >It appears that at k=4, or 4 clusters, the elbow curve starts to straighten.
 The graph moves rapidly at this point and, visually, it appears to be a the "bend" in the elbow displayed.
     * Does it differ from the best k-value found using the original data?
     #### **Answer**:
     >I am not sure if it is supposed to differ, as I had previously determined the same number of clusters.
 So, it did not change using PCA data.
+    #### (Ref #1)

 # 6. Cluster Cryptocurrencies with K-Means Using the PCA Data
 Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA data: